-The Russian diplomatic service maintains point-to-point HF radio links with dozens of diplomatic missions throughout Europe, Africa, and Asia.
+The Russian diplomatic service maintains point-to-point HF radio links with dozens of diplomatic missions around the world.
 MFA Moscow no longer sends routine traffic over HF, but the diplomatic missions continue to do so.

 This information is applicable to all links, regardless of the mode.

 - Message Format: Description of the header format used on the Russian diplomatic links.

 - Link IDs: Numeric IDs for the Russian diplomatic missions, used in place of geographic names.